Authors of section

 Reducing a fracture means restoring acceptable alignment.

-If no x-rays are available during the procedure, the reduction is orientated with reference to the uninjured leg.
+If x-rays are not available during the procedure, the reduction is orientated with reference to the uninjured leg.

 Reduction

 During fracture reduction, the patient needs pain relief and muscle relaxation.
-Depending on the resources, this might be analgesia plus sedation, but preferably regional or general anesthesia.
+Depending on the resources available, this might be analgesia plus sedation, but is preferably regional or general anesthesia.

 Fracture reduction is easiest with the leg hanging beside the table, with enough space between the leg and the table edge to apply the cast.
 The fully flexed knee relaxes the calf muscles, helps control rotation, and permits ankle dorsiflexion to neutral (90° to the leg).